 Bear Viewing Alaska

 Are you ready to experience the best brown bear viewing tour in the entire state?
 Bear Viewing Alaska will take you on the adventure of a lifetime as you get up close and personal with wild coastal brown bears weighing over half a ton.

 Your Alaska bear viewing tour will begin in Homer where we take you by boat across Cook Inlet to Chinitna Bay, part of the beautiful Lake Clark National Park and Preserve.
 Once there, you will safely watch Alaska brown bears from several viewing areas accompanied by one of our experienced guides.

 Chinitna Bay is home to one of the densest populations of brown bears in the world and it’s not uncommon to see more than 20 bears while standing in one spot.

-Your single-day excursion will immerse you in the Alaskan wilderness where you’ll be surrounded by glaciers, volcanoes, wildlife, and endless mountain peaks as far as the eye can see.
+Your seven to eight hour excursion will immerse you in the Alaskan wilderness where you’ll be surrounded by glaciers, volcanoes, wildlife, and endless mountain peaks as far as the eye can see.
 There are few tours in Alaska where you can see humpback whales, orcas, and brown bears all in a single day, which is why our tours are truly unique.

 If you’re visiting Alaska, what are you waiting for?
 We cater to travelers staying in Homer for the day, week, or the entire summer season.
 Bear viewing in Chinitna Bay is great throughout the entire season, so contact us today and book your tour!

 Breaking down your tour from start to finish